 After a few moments at Cindy’s bedside, a darkness began to grip my heart.
 That darkness, fueled by rage, was unlike anything I had ever felt before in my life.
 The hidden hate that had been boiling in my soul for so long finally erupted – not for Cindy – but for my father.

 As a young child, I watched him strangle my mother, pull her by the hair across the floor, and throw furniture across the room.
-He embarrassed me throughout my high school athletic career, being thrown out of stadiums for public intoxication and profanity.
-I’ve watched him wield both a knife and a gun in front of me during my teenage years wondering, “Is this going to be the time he doesn’t stop himself and kill us all?”
+He embarrassed me throughout my high school athletic career, being thrown out of stadiums for public intoxication and out-of-control profanity.
+I’ve watched him wield both a knife and a gun in front of me during my teenage years wondering, “Is this going to be the time he doesn’t stop himself?
+Do I die today?”

 We lived in perpetual fear because that’s all we knew.